 Charmander looks up at him and chirps again.
 Red smiles, wishing for a moment he could communicate with his pokemon intelligently.
 When he was younger he and Blue used to watch cartoons where the pokemon could talk to each other, and understood human speech directly, even if most couldn’t duplicate it.

-Barring such an idealistic fantasy though, it sure would be useful to have some latent psychic powers manifest right about now.
+Still, even without that level of communication, it sure would be useful to have some latent psychic powers manifest right about now.

 Red meets Charmander’s gaze directly and concentrates.
 Raise your left arm.
 Raise your left arm Charmander.
 He imagines the sensation of raising his arm, willing Charmander to pick up on it through the mysterious bond that everyone romanticizes.

 Charmander’s gaze is locked in his, whole body completely still.
 Raise your arm, come on, raise your arm.
 Red’s own arm twitches as he focuses so hard on the muscle-memory, feeling lost in the depths of his pokemon’s gaze.
 Raise your arm, come on, just a little…